 The Bujinkan has nine ryu-ha or martial arts systems and a myriad of weapons.
 Hatsumi Soke has trained Prather Shihan in all of these, and he faithfully teaches the ryu-ha and weapons each year.
 Many newer and younger teachers have not be so trained and therefore cannot so teach.

-Further, having spent his entire career in the traditional ninja warrior roles as a soldier, intelligence officer and federal special agent, the breadth of Prather Shihan's experience is unique.
+Having spent his entire career in the traditional ninja warrior roles as a special operations soldier, intelligence officer and federal special agent, the breadth of Prather Shihan's experience is unique.
 As for teaching kids and tots, Prather Shihan is four times a father and has taught from the kindergarten to college and every grade in between.
 He has also taught many disabled and disadvantaged students.